whipowill/quake-mod-scarlet/README.md

 - Bots "Pimp Bot" and "Frik Bot" have had their names changed.
 - Items now always respawn over time in singleplayer and coop games.

+## Credits

+- Original Frikbot mod by FrikaC, Igor9, and JLaw
+- Compilation of waypoint files by LightningHunter

 ## References

 - [FTEQCC](https://www.fteqcc.org/) - the QuakeC compiler I used to compile this code.